EricDarve/NLA/content/Vector norms.md

 - Key tool for proofs and formal derivations
-- Essential to describe and understand properties of objects in LA
+- Essential to describe and understand the properties of objects in LA
 - Used to convert a vector to a single scalar number, its "size."
-- Most common norm is the 2-norm:
+- The most common norm is the 2-norm:
 $$
 \| x \|_2 = \Big( \sum_{i=1}^n (x_i)^2 \Big)^{1/2}
 = \sqrt{x^T x}